Floobits/news/_posts/2013-09-16-adding-realtime-collaboration-to-vim.md

 categories:
 ---

-When we started Floobits, we had to decide which editors to support first.
-Sublime Text was our first choice, since we both used it daily.
+When we started Floobits, decideed to support Sublime Text first.
+This was natural; we both used it daily.
 Vim was second on our list, for two reasons: First, the Vim community is full of hackers, tinkerers, and friends.
 Second, collaborative editing is Vim's [third-most requested feature](http://www.vim.org/sponsor/vote_results.php).
 Emacs rounded-out our list.
 It is the yang to Vim's yin.
 We couldn't choose just one.

 We thought we'd be able to write one editor plugin per month.
 [Like most estimates, ours were ridiculously optimistic](http://en.wikipedia.org/wiki/Planning_fallacy).
 So far we've averaged 3 months per editor.
 Vim took longer than average.